balarajuyogesh/into/doc/into_architecture.md

 The most important design guidelines in Into are:

 - **Performance**.
-Application software created with Into is ready to be used in demanding applications such as industrial visual inspection.
+Application software created with Into is ready to be used in demanding applications such as robotics and industrial computer vision.
 Processing data happens asynchronously, and in parallel.
 The platform can automatically utilize all the processors of a computer without additional programming effort.
 Even in a single-processor machine, the multi-threaded architecture allows the